 - Divide batter evenly between prepared pans.
 Smooth surface with a rubber spatula.
 Bake until top of cake springs back when lightly pressed and a cake tester inserted in the center comes out clean, 25 to 30 minutes.
 Let cakes cool in pans on wire racks for 5 minutes.
 Run a small metal spatula around the sides of the pan, and invert cakes onto greased racks.
 Reinvert cakes onto cooling rack.
 Let cool completely before filling.

 - Make the filling: Whip the cream and sugar in an electric mixer with the whisk attachment until soft peaks form.

-- Make the frosting: In a standing mixer fitted with the whisk, beat the butter and egg yolk at medium-high speed until creamy.
+- Make the frosting: In a standing mixer fitted with the whisk, beat the butter at medium-high speed until creamy.
 Beat in the sugar at low speed.
 Beat in the cream, vanilla, cream cheese, and salt, then beat at medium-high speed until fluffy, 3 minutes longer.

 - To assemble cake: Place one cake layer on a cake stand.
 Spread the whipped cream evenly over top of cake.
 Cover with the raspberries.
 Top with a second layer.
 Spread the whipped cream evenly over top of cake.
 Cover with the blueberries.
 Spread cream cheese frosting evenly over surface of cake.
 Top with remaining blueberries and raspberries.